 CDA will actively participate in the regulatory process to ensure that any new rules governing overtime pay is fair and equitable for employers.

-While unable to pass a wholesale repeal and replace bill, Republicans were able to repeal the ACA’s individual mandate via H.R.
+Republicans were unable to pass a wholesale repeal and replace bill during the Trump administration but were able to repeal the ACA’s individual mandate via H.R.
 1, the Tax Cuts and Jobs Act, which was signed into law in late 2017.
-The President has taken several administrative actions to unravel the ACA and a federal judge has ruled portions of the ACA unconstitutional.
+H.R.
+1 eliminated the federal tax penalty for violating the individual mandate, starting in 2019.

 The Supreme Court ruled 7-2 in Texas et al. v.
 California et al. that states don’t have standing to challenge the law’s individual mandate.
 Now, instead of ‘repeal and replace,’ many lawmakers have begun talking about efforts to ‘expand and improve’ the ACA.